7 Signs Your Kids Aren’t Getting Enough Sleep

 As your child snoozes, their bodies and brains are hard at work, and when they don’t get enough sleep, it can affect their entire day.
 So along with the myriad other job descriptions parents have, you can add “sleep police” to the list.
-Well into your child’s teenage years, you’ll have to ensure that he/she is getting enough sleep and learn how to recognize when they don’t.
+Well into your child’s teenage years, you’ll have to ensure that he/she is getting enough sleep and learn how to recognize when they don’t – as well as recognize when they get too much.
 If you’re not sure what to look for, ahead, we’ll take a look at 7 signs your kids aren’t getting enough sleep.

 Sleeping is much more than sweet dreams

 While children sleep, their bodies are a flurry of activity, doing everything from releasing growth hormones to consolidating memories.
 Poor sleep, however, can have some pretty far-reaching effects, and none of it is good.
 A lack of sleep can affect everything from your child’s moods to their ability to learn.
 Over time, sleep debt can lead to long-term health issues like obesity and diabetes.
 With so much at stake, it’s only natural to want to meter your childs’ zzzs.

 The amount of sleep your child needs will vary throughout their development.
 The National Sleep Foundation shares the following guidelines for newborns to teenagers: